WiFi-Snooping

 4 Mins Read

 What restaurants would we choose for dining with our loved ones, or which café would we want to hang out at with our friends?
-In the past, it was because if a place had great taste, or if the service was exceptional.
+In the past, it was because a place had great taste or exceptional service.
 However, these are no longer the important factors.

 Our preferences are now based on the availability of free Wi-Fi at public places – we all know that.
-Every new morning, a coffee shop will be putting up a “free-Wi-Fi” board on their doors, while some food joints would require you to make a purchase before you become eligible to get Wi-Fi.
+Every new morning, a coffee shop will put up a “free Wi-Fi” board on their doors, while some food joints will require you to purchase before you become eligible to get Wi-Fi.

-All of us want to connect to any open network to carry out our online activities, without thinking a second about its implications and problems with wireless security of WiFi.
+We all want to connect to any open network to carry out our online activities without thinking a second about the implications and problems with WiFi’s wireless security.

-Given the needs of most millennials to upload photos, update their check-ins, post their personal stuff on social media, everyone just connects to any available free public WiFi, not knowing the cost they actually pay.
+Given the needs of most millennials to upload photos, update their check-ins, and post their stuff on social media, everyone connects to any available free public WiFi, not knowing the cost they pay.

 How to Secure Wi-Fi from Hackers?